c-hut/go-outdoors/README.md

 - Responsive Navigation Bar (designed using HTML and CSS **only**)
     - Its purpose is to enable users to navigate between pages without having to use the back and forward arrow buttons in their browser of choice.
-    - It comprises the Logo and links to the Home, Gallery and Registration pages, as well as their accompanying Favicon Icons.
+    - It comprises the Logo and links to the Home, Gallery and Registration pages, as well as their accompanying Font Awesome (FA) Icons.
     - On each page, the navigation bar remains visible and fully accessible to users.
 It has been designed in such a way that its page links are tucked away on small devices and become untucked on large devices.

     #### Large Header